Fundamentally, hypothesis testing is based on conditional probability.

 1. Null Hypothesis H0 --> no effect

-If we assume His true and the P-Value of 5% is.
+If we assume H0 is true and the P-Value of 5% is.
 There is a chance of 5% that we would have gotten the test results given the Null Hypothesis is true.
 Since this is a very low probability, we are rejecting the Null Hypothesis.
 So usually, a high p-Value indicates that my test results are significant.

 HOWEVER,